YoSoyRev/YoSoyRev/README.md

 <p align="left">
 🎓 Golang language developer, learning enthusiast in the IT world

-🎥 PEQUEÑO STREMEAR EN FACEBOOK GAMING
+🎥 LITTLE STREAMER ON FACEBOOK GAMING

 💻 Fun fact : - Food and Music🎵 I really like avatar the path of water.

-📝 roles en el ámbito: desarrollador...
+📝 Roles in the field: developer...

-📫 Contacto: **emmanuel2303cp**
+📫 Contact: **emmanuel2303cp@gmail.com**

 <br>